Skip to Main Content

 Research instruction sessions are designed to meet the needs of individual assignments and should be scheduled for when students are ready to conduct their research.
 In consultation with your liaison librarian, the following classes can be modified to better meet the needs of your students and the scope of your coursework.

-• In this class students will learn how to identify different types of sources (i.e. scholarly, authoritative, popular) and determine which sources are appropriate for academic coursework
+• In this class students will learn how to identify different types of sources (i.e. scholarly, authoritative, popular) and determine which sources are appropriate for academic coursework.

-• Students will learn the STAR criteria for evaluating sources and then apply their knowledge to real-life examples
+• Students will learn the STAR criteria for evaluating sources and then apply their knowledge to real-life examples.

-• The lecture and activity will help students develop a strategy to guide their research
+• The lecture and activity will help students develop a strategy to guide their research.

-• Students will learn to identify keywords, generate synonyms, and combine their search terms using Boolean Operators
+• Students will learn to identify keywords, generate synonyms, and combine their search terms using Boolean Operators.

-Starting Research (60min)
+Starting Research (Starts at 60min)

 Introduction to Digital Resources